Why Tesla share price has analysts divided

 A quick review of the surge

-Tesla stock has been the main story of the US equity market in recent months, as shares skyrocketed 125% the last three months alone.
+Tesla stock has been the main story of the US equity market in recent months, as shares skyrocketed 125% in the last three months alone.

 As previously reported, Tesla’s upward price momentum was likely a combination of two factors: the opening of a new factory in Shanghai and the local roll-out of its first, heavily-subsidised Tesla Model 3 cars earlier this month.